Margaret Bonds: Childhood

 As a child, Margaret Bonds studied piano under the Coleridge Taylor Scholarship, which was awarded to her by the Coleridge Taylor School of Music, where her mother worked as an educator for 20 years.
 During this time, she, at the ages of both 8 and 9 years old, won piano scholarships from the Chicago Musical College.
-Margaret's piano teachers up until the age of 13 included Estella Bonds, Martha B. Anderson, and Tom Theodore Taylor.
+Margaret's piano teachers up until the age of 13 included her mother Estella Bonds, Martha B. Anderson, and Tom Theodore Taylor.
 At 13, she began studying with William Levi Dawson and Florence Price.
 Margaret's mother often hosted other Black musicians, artists, and writers in her home.
 Among those included Abbie Mitchell, Lillian Evanti, and composer Will Marion Cook, all of whom would become influential to her future musical studies and career.

 By October 1939 Margaret Bonds, realizing that she wanted to be a published composer (a problem because there were relatively few music publishers in Chicago), moved to New York.
 On her twenty-seventh birthday (March 3, 1940), she married Lawrence Richardson, a probation officer, after moving to New York City in 1939.
 The couple later had a daughter, Djane Richardson.
-Bonds died on April 26, 1972, in Los Angeles, California.
+Margaret continued to be an active composer and touring musician throughout the 1960s and until her final days.
+She also dedicated her later life to promoting African American musicians of the time.
+In addition, she moved to Los Angeles in 1967 to compose music for film.
+In addition, she also wrote music for theatre and 2 ballets.
+With her move to Los Angeles, she assumed the music directorship with the Los Angeles Inner City Cultural Center and Repertory, where she composed and gave music lessons to local children.
+She spent the last five years of her life working there.
+Her last major work, Credo, was performed by the Los Angeles Philharmonic Orchestra one month after her death.
+She suffered from depression and alcoholism following the death of her friend Langston Hughes.
+Bonds died of a heart attack at age 59, on April 26, 1972, in Los Angeles, California.